pawel-bogdan/GOT-Internet-Guide/README.md

 ## Libraries
 Two main libraries used in app:
-* JGraphT(https://jgrapht.org/) -  a Java library of graph theory data structures and algorithms
+* JGraphT(https://jgrapht.org/) -  a Java library of graph theory data structures and algorithms.
 * Google Guava(https://github.com/google/guava) - set of core Java libraries from Google that includes new collection types (such as multimap and multiset), immutable collections, a graph library, and utilities for concurrency, I/O, hashing, caching, primitives, strings, and more!

 ## Example of use